• Skip to primary navigation

 Ocean rubbish collecting machine STEM Challenge template

-Build a new useful product from single use plastic items.
+Build new useful products from single-use plastic items.
 Perhaps turn a water bottle into a plant pot or watering can, use old food packaging as storage for stationary or other items or create a piece of art!

 Safety Notice